 Accessibility at the Fringe

 Welcome to the Fringe!
 The Victoria Fringe is committed to creating an inclusive environment and creative home for patrons, artists, staff, and volunteers.
 We are continually working to identify and break down barriers so that the Fringe can be enjoyed by all.
-On this page, you’ll find information about our free accessible tickets program, visual venue guides and stories for each Fringe venue and select shows, ASL Interpreted performances, and shows with relaxed elements from the 2022 Fringe.
+On this page, you’ll find information about our visual venue guides and stories for each Fringe venue and select shows, accessible tickets program, ASL Interpreted performances, and shows with relaxed elements from the 2023 Fringe.

 Download the full Accessibility Guide